-(1) Access Management.
+- (1) Access Management.
 Wherever possible, as determined by the City Manager or designee, driveway access will be shared by adjacent properties so that there is no more than one driveway for every two properties.
-In any event, no more than one two-way driveway or two one-way driveways may serve each lot.

-(2) Setback Reduction for Developments Adjacent to Greenways and Natural Areas.
-To preserve natural areas and habitat for fish and wildlife, the decision-authority may provide a front yard setback reduction for developments that are adjacent to Greenways or Natural Areas that dedicate land for conservation or public recreational purposes, in accordance with the following standards.

-(a) Setback Reduction.
-All permitted uses may be allowed a reduction of up to 35% of the front yard setbacks, as determined through the Architectural Review process, if as a result the buildings are farther away from fish and wildlife habitat areas.

-(b) Location of Greenway or Natural Area Lot.
-A portion of the parcel must be located in one of the following conservation or protection areas:

-(i) Natural Resource Protection Overlay (NRPO) District (TDC Chapter 72);

-(ii) Other Natural Areas identified in Figure 3-4 of the Parks and Recreation Master Plan; or

-(b) Ownership of Greenway or Natural Area Lot.
-The ownership of each Greenway or Natural Area Lot must be one of the following:

-(ii) Dedicated in a manner approved by the City to a non-profit conservation organization; or

-(c) Ownership Considerations.
-The decision-making authority must consider, but not limited to, the following factors when determining the appropriate ownership of the Greenway or Natural Area Lot:

-(i) Does the Park and Recreation Master Plan designate the lot for a greenway, pedestrian or bike path, public park, recreation, overlook or interpretive facility, or other public facility;

-(ii) Does the lot include one or more designated Heritage Trees, or one or more significant trees;

-(iii) Does the lot provide a significant view or esthetic element, or does it include a unique or intrinsically valuable element;

-(iv) Does the lot connect publicly owned or publicly accessible properties;
+In any event, no more than one two-way driveway or two one-way driveways may serve each lot. - (2) Setback Reduction for Developments Adjacent to Greenways and Natural Areas.
+To preserve natural areas and habitat for fish and wildlife, the decision-authority may provide a front yard setback reduction for developments that are adjacent to Greenways or Natural Areas that dedicate land for conservation or public recreational purposes, in accordance with the following standards. - (a) Setback Reduction.
+All permitted uses may be allowed a reduction of up to 35% of the front yard setbacks, as determined through the Architectural Review process, if as a result the buildings are farther away from fish and wildlife habitat areas. - (b) Location of Greenway or Natural Area Lot.
+A portion of the parcel must be located in one of the following conservation or protection areas: - (i) Natural Resource Protection Overlay (NRPO) District (TDC Chapter 72); - (ii) Other Natural Areas identified in Figure 3-4 of the Parks and Recreation Master Plan; or - (iii) Clean Water Services Vegetated Corridor. - (b) Ownership of Greenway or Natural Area Lot.
+The ownership of each Greenway or Natural Area Lot must be one of the following: - (i) Dedicated to the City at the City's option; - (ii) Dedicated in a manner approved by the City to a non-profit conservation organization; or - (iii) Retained in private ownership. - (c) Ownership Considerations.
+The decision-making authority must consider, but not limited to, the following factors when determining the appropriate ownership of the Greenway or Natural Area Lot: - (i) Does the Park and Recreation Master Plan designate the lot for a greenway, pedestrian or bike path, public park, recreation, overlook or interpretive facility, or other public facility; - (ii) Does the lot include one or more designated Heritage Trees, or one or more significant trees; - (iii) Does the lot provide a significant view or esthetic element, or does it include a unique or intrinsically valuable element; - (iv) Does the lot connect publicly owned or publicly accessible properties;

-(v) Does the lot abut an existing park, greenway, natural area or other public facility;
+- (v) Does the lot abut an existing park, greenway, natural area or other public facility; - (vi) Does the lot provide a public benefit or serve a public need; - (vii) Does the lot contain environmental hazards; - (viii) Geologic stability of the lot; and - (ix) Future maintenance costs for the lot.